 \subsection{Overall Results}

-\textbf{Human \textit{vs.} MLLMs.} We first test human performance on SpaCE-10, taking the average score of two humans to obtain the `Human' score in Tab.~\ref{table: main result}.
-The results indicate that although human performance does not meet expectations when facing with more complex numerical and reasoning tasks, the total score of 72.0\% is still significantly higher than all existing MLLMs.
-In comparison, the best open-source MLLM only achieves an average score of 46.7\%, and the best close-source models only achieve a score of 37.4\%.
+\textbf{Human \textit{vs.} MLLMs.} We first compare human and MLLMs' performance on SpaCE-10.
+The `Human' score is taken from the average score of 6 human experts.
+The results in Tab.~\ref{table: main-result} indicate that although human performance does not meet expectations when facing with more complex numerical and reasoning tasks, the total score of 91.2\% is still significantly higher than all existing MLLMs.
+In comparison, the best open-source MLLM only achieves an average score of 55.0\%, and the best close-source models only achieve a score of 53.1\%.
 These results demonstrate that the compositional spatial intelligence of MLLMs is far below the human level.

-\textbf{3D MLLMs \textit{vs.} 2D MLLMs.} In Tab.~\ref{table: main result}, we evaluate LEO and GPT4Scene as representatives of 3D-related MLLMs.
+\textbf{3D MLLMs \textit{vs.} 2D MLLMs.} In Tab.~\ref{table: main-result}, we evaluate LEO and GPT4Scene as representatives of 3D-related MLLMs.
 Notably, input to the LEO model requires point clouds of the objects relevant to the questions.
 To ensure a fair comparison, we adjust the input for LEO by randomly sampling 1024 points from the entire scene's point clouds.
-The results show that LEO scored 12.3\% overall in SpaCE-10, which is significantly lower than GPT4Scene (28.0\%).
-Compared with InternVL2.5-1B, the performance of LEO, which has 7B parameters, is also substantially lower.
+The results show that LEO scored 11.1\% overall in SpaCE-10, which is significantly lower than GPT4Scene (34.5\%).
+Compared to MLLMs with scale $\leq$ 7B, the performance of LEO-7B is also substantially lower.
 We argue that one of the limitations of current 3D MLLMs is that they are designed to focus on specific objects and have difficulty processing the entire scene's point clouds as input.